OPEN POSITIONS

 We seek an energetic and outgoing advocate with strong oral and written communication skills and the ability to work independently to increase the organization’s capacity for outreach and education.
 This person will help make Colorado a safer place for pollinators!

-The coordinator must be aligned with PPAN’s mission and will focus on amplifying PPAN’s mission across the state by spearheading and organizing programs/events (both online and in-person) – including PPAN’s annual fundraising event – engaging with volunteers and local PPAN Chapters, collaborating with nonprofit and business partners, and developing educational and outreach materials.
+The coordinator must be committed to PPAN’s mission and will focus on amplifying PPAN’s mission across the state by spearheading and organizing programs/events (both online and in-person) – including PPAN’s annual fundraising event – engaging with volunteers and regional PPAN Chapters, collaborating with nonprofit and business partners, and developing educational and outreach materials.
 The individual will maximize the use of PPAN’s member database, website, and social media to increase statewide engagement to support outreach and fundraising efforts.
 In addition, the coordinator will identify opportunities for increasing PPAN’s audience and representation from BIPOC communities that are most likely to be impacted by pesticide exposure.

 The coordinator will work closely with the Executive Director and the Development & Communications Director.
 This position has the potential to grow with the organization.